> A.L. Lloyd > Songs > Robin Hood and the Bishop of Hereford

 Robin Hood and the Bishop of Hereford

-In 1970, Tony Rose recorded Robin Hood and the Bishop of Hereford for his first album, Young Hunting.
-He commented in the sleeve notes:
+Tony Rose recorded Robin Hood and the Bishop of Hereford in 1970 for his first album, Young Hunting.
+He noted:

 Tim Laycock sang Robin Hood and the Bishop of Hereford in 1999 on his WildGoose CD Fine Colours.
 He noted: